Prince Henry, Duke of Gloucester: Second World War

-Although generally optimistic, Prince Henry did sometimes suffer from bouts of depression during his service in 1940, especially at the end of his occasional leaves.
+Although generally optimistic, Henry did sometimes suffer from bouts of depression during his service in 1940, especially at the end of his occasional leaves.
 "My beloved Alice, I did hate leaving you yesterday so very much that I could hardly keep a straight face", he wrote to his wife after reporting back.
 The strains of living at the French front also diminished his resolve at times: "I think I hate this country and war more than ever... it is such an awful waste of everything", he told the Duchess.

 In June, after the fall of Dunkirk, the Duke was ordered back to England by an embarrassed General Headquarters, which had not been able to assure the King's brother's safety.
 "Wherever I went or had been, I was bombed", the Duke explained to his mother, amused.

-In early 1942 the King arranged a four-month-long military and diplomatic mission for the Duke to the Middle East, India, and East Africa.
-The mission came just after Prince Henry had become a father for the first time, and it was considered a dangerous trip, as the Germans were rapidly advancing toward some of the territories the Duke would visit.
+In early 1942 the King arranged a four-month-long military and diplomatic mission for the Duke to the Middle East, India and East Africa.
+The mission came just after Henry had become a father for the first time, and it was considered a dangerous trip, as the Germans were rapidly advancing toward some of the territories the Duke would visit.
 The King even wrote to his sister-in-law that he would act as guardian of the newly born Prince William if anything should happen to his brother.

-After Prince Henry's younger brother, the Duke of Kent, died in a plane crash in Scotland in August 1942, it was decided that the Duke of Gloucester would not be sent on any further missions that could prove dangerous.
+After Henry's younger brother, the Duke of Kent, died in a plane crash in Scotland in August 1942, it was decided that the Duke of Gloucester would not be sent on any further missions that could prove dangerous.

 Governor-General of Australia

 In late 1944 the Duke was unexpectedly appointed Governor-General of Australia after the death in 1942 of his younger brother, the Duke of Kent, who had previously been offered the position.

 The Duke had made a successful visit to Australia in 1934.
 Because the Duke was shy, he sometimes appeared stiff and formal, but he and the Duchess travelled widely in Australia using his own plane during their time in office.
 When Prime Minister Curtin died in 1945, the Duke appointed Frank Forde as prime minister.

-Gloucester left Australia in March 1947, after two years in the post, due to the need to act as Senior Counsellor of State during a visit by George VI and Princesses Elizabeth and Margaret to South Africa.
+Gloucester left Australia in March 1947, after two years in the post.
+He was recalled to the UK to act, on behalf of the King, as Counsellor of State during a visit by George VI and Princesses Elizabeth and Margaret to South Africa.
 As a parting gift, he left his own plane for use by the government and people of Australia.